 I grew up conservative, remember.
 So I had a William Buckley view of the United States in the '40s and '50s - that we were the good guys, and that we were moral, and that we were doing the right thing.
 And now I think, how did we become this bully - this international terror that dominates the world scene today?

-[on the assassination of President John F. Kennedy in 1963] Like everyone, it was sad for the country.
+[on the assassination of President John F. Kennedy] Like everyone, it was sad for the country.
 He was a handsome young man with a beautiful family, but the consequences of the act did not have meaning for me until later.
 Within four years I'd be in Vietnam as a ground soldier.
 And then as I got older, JFK's presidency became more important to me in retrospect than ever before.

 [on his film "Wall Street" and its leading character, the reptilian Gordon Gekko] When I made the movie I thought greed was NOT good.
 But I learned people really like money.
 They like to make money.
 They will even admire the villain with the money - even when he breaks the law.